MathSoc/MathSocWebsiteRebuild/README.md

 To run:

-- Change .envexample to .env and modify the variables as needed
+- Change .envexample to .env and modify the variables as neededA
 - Get the keys needed in keys_and_pws(see its README.md)
 - run `docker-compose up` (first time will take a while, but after that it should be  much faster)
+- run `docker-compose run web python manage.py migrate`
+- run `docker-compose run web python manage.py collectstatic`
+- run `docker-compose run web python manage.py loaddata org_structure.json`